Jabir0/Machine-Learning-Capstone/README.md

 ---

-# Main Quest (MVP Requirement for Machine Learning)
-### ✅ Utilize TensorFlow architecture for building machine learning models.
-### ✅ Vertex AI can only be used if you intend to build Generative AI.
-(Note: Vertex AI is a relatively expensive service, so it's your responsibility to use the provided GCP credits wisely.)
-### ✅ Students are prohibited from using existing models from TensorFlow Hub and similar resources.
-### ✅ Students are prohibited from using models directly from API services such as ChatGPT API, Gemini API, etc.
-### ✅ Using AutoML for creating discriminative AI models is prohibited (Vertex AI is allowed only for Generative AI use cases).
+---

+---

-# Side Quest: Domain-Specific Chatbot with Gemini 1.0 Pro 002
+# Side Quest: Domain-Specific Chatbot with Gemini 1.0 Pro 002 🤖💬

+✅ It is recommended to build two models if you want to model using Vertex AI.
+First Model: Use TensorFlow to build models from scratch (Transfer Learning is allowed).
+Second Model: Use Vertex AI for Generative AI use cases.

+✅ It is highly recommended to create your own or do your own fine tuning when solving Generative AI use cases.

-## Introduction
+## Introduction 📖
 We present a domain-specific chatbot developed through fine-tuning the **Gemini 1.0 Pro 002** base model in Vertex AI Studio.
 This project leverages the text-to-text generation capabilities of Gemini 1.0 Pro 002 to create a chatbot that can swiftly and accurately address frequently asked questions related to maternal and child health.

-## Why We Chose This Feature
+## Why We Chose This Feature 🤔
 We identified a common issue with existing doctor consultation platforms: response times are often too long for patients seeking urgent answers.

 <table style="width: 100%;">